TGBotDevList/tgbotdevlist.github.io/_pages/sign-up.md

 Obviously that information will then be public and I can't control who reads it.
 If you don't want that, don't open a pull request.

-Let me walk you through it:
+Let me walk you through the requirements for a sucessfull PR:

 # Add yourself to [`_data/authors.yml`](https://github.com/TGBotDevList/tgbotdevlist.github.io/blob/main/_data/authors.yml)